- Climate Change

 After your term of service you will have the option to continue working for Fight to Unite or you will be free to find employment anywhere you like.
 If you do not complete your full term you will have a mark on your permanent record similar to a felony or dishonorable discharge.

 Non-American citizens are free to apply to this program as well.
-Terms would be longer (7-9 years) and would result in citizenship.
+Terms can be longer resulting in citizenship upon completion.
 Immigrants and refugees in the Fight to Unite Initiative would be educated on US history, customs and English as a second language (ESL) to ensure a successful transition to the USA.
 Citizenship through service is a fair way to earn your place our amazing country.

 The Fight to Unite Initiative will help improve the lives of millions of Americans and ensure the success of our country.
 I initially thought of it as under the umbrella of the military because it is similar in many ways to our current defense strategy, and may help people feel more comfortable with the idea of spending money to fight climate change and poverty under that pretense.
 While it will facilitate the largest attack on climate change we have ever seen, it would also be the largest social program in American history.